appacademy-prep-work/appacademy-prep-work.github.io/_includes/readings.md

 those that have exercises, do them.

 * Peter Cooper's [Beginning Ruby][peter-cooper]
-    * Your primary resource for learning Ruby.
     * ch2-4
-    * ch6 (skip ch5)
-    * Just RubyGems (pg.
-168-175 in the second edition) from ch7
-    * Just Testing (pg.
-192-196 in the second edition) from ch8
 * JumpstartLabs' [Ruby in 100 Minutes][ruby-in-100-min]
     * Another intro to Ruby with a lot of good intro exercises.
 * Chris Pine's [Learn to Program][chris-pine]